waveface/mockingBird/README.md

 Why Mocking Bird
 ================

 API is the law of entire software project.
 It should reviewed as early as possible.
 But in reality, it begins with a document, people try to add a lot of things in it.
-In the end, a bloat API spec.
+In the end, a bloat API spec is born.
 It's hard to implement, hard to use (you need to reference document), and finally everyone hates it.

-By learning from "how to Desgin a good API and why it matters" by , a API spec should be
+By learning from "how to Desgin a good API and why it matters" by Joshua Bloch, a API spec should

  * short (1 page rule them all)
  * start *before* you've implement the API